Everything’s coming up Roses at this New York-founded firm with expertise in all things employment, sports, and healthcare.

 Interviewees outside OCI: undisclosed

-Proskauer Rose traditionally recruits from a wide range of OCIs and job fairs, though write-in applications from outside the net are also accepted.
-While the firm does recruit from a wide range of schools, most of our summer class is drawn from schools that are ranked in the US News top 20.
+Proskauer Rose traditionally recruits from a wide range of OCIs and job fairs.
+Additionally, the firm encourages students to apply directly through its website beginning June 1.
+While the firm does recruit from a wide range of schools, most of the summer class is drawn from schools that are ranked in the US News top 20.

-The firm interviews between 20 and 100 students per school, where interviews are usually conducted by partners on the hiring committee and, whenever possible, alumni of the law school.
 Interviewees should expect questions that go beyond the resume.
-Our goal is to determine whether the person has characteristics and traits that have proven to be successful at the firm.
+The goal is to determine whether the person has characteristics and traits that have proven to be successful at the firm.

 Top tips for this stage: